pufanyi/GenderRecognitionByVoice/README.md

 ### Cross Validation

 Previously, we employed a conventional train-test split to evaluate the performance of our gender classification model.
-In order to further improve the accuracy and efficiency of our algorithm, we will utilize CV to evaluate the model's generalization performance and reduce overfitting.
+In order to further improve the accuracy and efficiency of our algorithm, we utilized CV to evaluate the model's generalization performance and reduce overfitting.

 ### Support Vector Machines Exploration